playmint/ds/contracts/src/maps/tutorial-room-7/README.md

 We're also using the yaml file to implement logic to our zone.

 ## Zone.js
-In this exmaple, `Zone.js` is just being used to colour the tiles:
+In this example, `Zone.js` is just being used to colour the tiles:
 ```js
 const z = hexToSignedDecimal(state.world.key);
     const middleCoords = [z, 0, 7, -7];